gabrielmscampos/introduction-to-rust/README.md

 Repository dedicated to learn Rust following [rust book](https://doc.rust-lang.org/stable/book/).

 The main idea is not read the entire book in one go, a very detailed introduction to the basic concepts can be found until chapter 10.
+So, my goal is to store all relevant code in this repository until chapter 10, afterwards jumping to a side-project to complete the learning curve by experiencing the language in first hand using the book as a companion.

 ## Cargo & VCS